 Colleges, School and Institutes

 Tom completed a PhD at Lancaster University studying the effects of tropical rainforests and oil palm plantations on tropospheric chemistry.
 He then carried out a postdoc at Lancaster investigating the interactions between plants and urban air pollution, before moving to IMK-IFU in Garmisch-Partenkirchen, Germany, where he broadened his horizons to work with global vegetation and climate models on questions of land-use change, forest mortality and food security.
 In 2016 he took up the position of Lecturer in GEES at Birmingham, where his work is closely linked with the Birmingham Institute of Forest Research (BIFoR).
 In 2018 he became Reader in Biosphere-Atmosphere Exchange at the University of Birmingham.
+In 2020 he took up a new position at Lund University in Sweden and currently splits his time between Lund and Birmingham.

 Willingness to take PhD students